Arts Centre Melbourne · PLAY Creative Learning Program · 2026

 What Happens Next

 Selected writers will have their work read, explored and developed by professional directors, dramaturgs and actors in front of a live public audience.
-Audience members who attend all three sessions then vote on which play moves into full production.

 Attend one evening